 Cornerback Antonio Hamilton left the game with a groin injury and did not return.

 Transcripts and video clips of post-game media sessions with Head Coach Pat Shurmur and the following players are available in The Corner Forum and at Giants.com:

 WHAT’S UP NEXT…

-The players are off on Tuesday and return to practice on Wednesday.
+Head Coach Pat Shurmur will address the media by conference call on Saturday.
+The players are off on Saturday and return to training camp practice on Sunday.